UMWEDU/umw-admissions-sync/_pages/open-houses.md

 ---
 <em>Especially for high school juniors and seniors and transfer students.</em>
 <h2>Come explore UMW during an Open House!</h2>
 Throughout the day you’ll hear from current students about everything from weekend activities to amazing class experiences.
 Walk the campus with a student tour guide and you’ll see classrooms, the fitness center, the library, and lots more.
 The day is filled with sessions about academics, special interest sessions, student services, and student life!
 Stay till the end and visit a residence hall.
-Please check out the <a href="http://www.umw.edu/admissions/wp-content/uploads/sites/6/2015/08/Open-House-Agenda-tentative.pdf">tentative open house agenda</a> for the day.
+Please check out the <a href="http://www.umw.edu/admissions/wp-content/uploads/sites/6/2015/08/Tentative-Agenda-Spring2016.pdf">Tentative Agenda</a> for the day.

 Please note pre-registration will close the weekday before the event, but on-site registrations are warmly welcomed; please arrive by 8:45 a.m. so we may register you on-site.
-An email will be sent a few days prior to the event any final details.
+An email will be sent a few days prior to the event with any final details.
 We look forward to seeing you on campus!
 <ul>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=62357772367e6ee99548e6b32fb3a926e0b574">Saturday, September 24</a></li>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577c8b875a82925438e8ac63cb13d239b21">Saturday, October 29</a></li>